csun-comp587-s20/assign1/README.md

 ```

 The above command states that changes to `README.md` are part of this commit, and that `temp.txt` is similarly part of this commit.
+If you know that you would like everything in the current directory to be added to the commit then you can use . instead of the file names.

 You can use `git status` again to see the effect of this staging.
 For this particular example, we see the following: